NikosiaPhD/minecraft-collective-achievements-server/README.md

 # Collective Minecraft Achievements Server

-This is a simple python server that receives updates from the **Collective Minecraft Achievements Plugin** (TODO: add link) and creates a visual list that can be shown in OBS.
+This is a simple python server that receives updates from the [**Collective Minecraft Achievements Plugin**](https://github.com/NikosiaPhD/minecraft-collective-achievements-plugin) and creates a visual list that can be shown in OBS.

 It is a lot trickier to set up and not necessary if you are happy with tracking progress just in minecraft chat.